Lachlan-America/Chat-Application/README.md

 Chatify is a real-time chat application built with the MERN stack, featuring custom user authentication, secure password handling, and responsive UI design.
 It supports dynamic, socket-based communication and user profile creation with real-time updates.

+## Why I made this?
+I built this real-time chat app to learn how full-stack systems talk to each other under the hood.
+I wanted to understand how things like Socket.IO, authentication flows, and multi-user coordination work, because I’ve always been fascinated by real-time systems, especially games and messaging tools.

+It started as a weekend curiosity and became a full-stack app with authentication, protected routes, responsive design, and a working deployment.
+Along the way, I ran into race conditions, session timing bugs, and UI performance hiccups, but I enjoyed figuring out how to debug them.
+I now feel way more confident building async systems and thinking about architecture.

+This wasn’t just a portfolio project.
+It was a deep dive into making something real.

 ## 🚀 Tech Stack
 - **Frontend**: React, TailwindCSS
 - **Backend**: Node.js, Express